taking a nap outside a gurudwara in Delhi

 Well, it can be extremely expensive or very cheap, depending on your choices.
 It is the nation’s capital and has a large diplomatic community, so there is no shortage of luxury 5 star hotels, beautiful, expensive restaurants and bars, high end shopping, and private transportation.

-And while there is extreme wealth in the city, the per capita income in 2022 was just under $US 5,000 per annum.
+And while there is extreme wealth in the city, the per capita income in 2023 was just over $US 5,500 per annum.
 It’s easy to do everything on a budget in Delhi – food, transportation, shopping and accommodation, even for a first time visitor.

 Budget Expensive